deckhouse/virtualization/docs/USER_GUIDE.md

 In this example, the virtual machine will be placed, if possible (since preferred is used) only on hosts that have a virtual machine with the server label and database value.

+For placing VMs by availability zones instead of nodes, use `topologyKey: "topology.kubernetes.io/zone"` (see [section "Placing VMs by availability zones"](#placing-vms-by-availability-zones)).

 How to set "preferences" and "mandatories" for placing virtual machines in the web interface in the [Placement section](#placement-of-vms-by-nodes):

 - Click "Add" in the "Run VM near other VMs" block.